 This position may require occasional evenings and weekends and travel to various locations within Metro Vancouver

-Works primarily in an office setting and remotely during the COVID-19 Pandemic
+Works primarily in an office setting and with some remote work during the COVID-19 Pandemic

 Salary: Commensurate with qualifications.